fjarri/poetic_edda/README.rst

 This project aims at producing the book with parallel Icelandic and English texts of Poetic Edda.
 I am using the translation by Henry Adams Bellows, because it is considered to be quite accurate and has detailed comments.
-As for the original text, at the moment of writing this I am using `this page <http://notendur.hi.is/eybjorn/>`_ as a primary source, and `Saemunar Edda <http://etext.old.no/Bugge/>`_ by Sophus Bugge as a secondary one (although, since I am by no means a specialist in Icelandic literature, this choice may be wrong;
+As for the original text, at the moment of writing this I am using "Die Lieder der Ã¤lteren Edda" by Karl Hildebrand and Hugo Gering (this book was the main source for Bellows).
-if this is the case, do not hesitate to tell me about it).

 This book is built by XeLaTeX, with most of the .tex files produced from JSON data in ``chapters`` directory by ``build.py`` script.